Meet our Board of Directors

-In 2016, He joined the University of Minnesota Cancer Care program as Director of Oncology Support Services where he is dedicated to addressing the impact of cancer on individuals and families.
-Currently his professional time is divided among direct patient care, program administration, program development, and research collaboration.
+In 2016, Dr. Kendall joined the University of Minnesota Cancer Care program as Director of Oncology Support Services where he is dedicated to addressing the impact of cancer on individuals and families.
+Currently, Dr. Kendall’s professional time is divided among direct patient care, program administration, program development, and research collaboration.

 Curt is a lung cancer survivor and is very grateful to be among the very small percentage of lung cancer patients who do survive this disease.